Brugarolas/BlackMail/README.md

 Clone this repository on your computer:
 ```
 git clone https://github.com/Brugarolas/BlackMail.git
-cd BlackMail
 ```

-Create a localhost on port 3000 to serve static files.
+Create and start a local server on port 3000 to serve static files.
 In Node.js with Express:
 ```
 console.log("Loading server...");
 var express = require('express');